 Each group/app pair creates and accesses resources in its environment.
 To clearly separate environments, each app must belong to only one group.

-For information on groups, apps and adding apps to groups, see the Teams and Permissions User Guide.
+For information on groups, apps and adding apps to groups, see HERE Workspace for Java and Scala Developers.

 Both Step 2 and Step 3 in the CI/CD workflow require the creation of the following catalogs and layers: